Obama Doctrine: Criticism

 A quick review of the National Security Strategy of his predecessors Clinton and Bush, for example, underlines the similarities in structuring and phrasing such documents. ...
 The bottom line for the US establishment over the last few decades has remained the same despite (or as a result of) major international transformations.
 In each and every NSS we are to conclude that isolationism is bad for security and protectionism is terrible for prosperity.
 Expect the US to go beyond its borders to dominate new frontiers - not only geographically, militarily or economically as a traditional empire, but also cyber, space and other technological frontiers.

-Within the US, critics have further picked away at the administration's policies.
+Critics have further looked at the administration's policies within the United States.
 James Carafano of The Heritage Foundation noted that Obama's stance is marked by "an overwhelming desire to substitute soft power for hard power" and that the president "has no strategy for when the other side chooses not to cooperate, as in the case of Iran."
 A Washington Times editorial criticized the president's strategy, stating that it should not be "some kind of outreach initiative, it is the framing document for America's global safety.
 The United States cannot effectively combat the root causes of Islamic extremism by ignoring them."
-In October 2011, Frederick and Kimberly Kagan, writing in the Weekly Standard, referred to the Obama Doctrine as "American retreat".
-This followed the removal of American military forces from Iraq, and the administrations failure to reach goals stated in 2009 regarding the withdrawal of those forces.
+In October 2011, Frederick and Kimberly Kagan, writing in The Weekly Standard, referred to the Obama Doctrine as "American retreat".
+This followed the removal of U.S. military forces from Iraq, and the administrations failure to reach goals stated in 2009 regarding the withdrawal of those forces.
 This view is shared by American political science professor Fouad Ajami, who called the Obama "The herald of this American retreat."